-- 18.1.
 Staff, pupils and parents/carers are supported, via training, to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
-This includes images of pupils themselves if they are under the age of 18. - 18.2.
+This includes images of pupils themselves if they are under the age of 18.

 Any disclosures/incidents that occur will follow the normal safeguarding practices and protocols for our school.
-We will also use the guidelines for responding to incidents, as set out in: Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety.
+We will also use the guidelines for responding to incidents, as set out in:

+Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety.
 The DSL will inform parents/carers of any incidents.

-19. Child on Child Abuse
+21. Child on Child Abuse, including sexual violence and sexual harassment.

-- 19.1.
 Weston Turville CE School believes that all children have a right to attend school and learn in a safe environment free from harm by both adults and other pupils.
-We recognise that some safeguarding concerns can occur via child-on-child abuse. - 19.2.
-All staff operate a zero-tolerance policy to child-on-child abuse and will not pass off incidents as 'banter' or 'just growing up'. - 19.3.
-All staff recognise that child on child issues may include, but may not be limited to: - Bullying (including cyber bullying) - Racial abuse
+We recognise that some safeguarding concerns can occur via child on child abuse.

+All staff operate a zero-tolerance policy to child on child abuse and will not pass off incidents as 'banter' or 'just growing up'.

+All staff recognise that child on child issues may include, but may not be limited to: